Multiparametric Prostate MRI in Dubai:

-Prostate cancer is the second most common cancer in men, with over 191,000 new cases diagnosed in the United States in 2020 alone.
-Early detection and accurate diagnosis are crucial for successful treatment, and that’s where prostate MRI comes in.
+Prostate cancer is the second most common cancer in men.
+Early detection and precise diagnosis are crucial for successful treatment, and that’s where prostate MRI comes in.

-A prostate MRI can detect if a cancer is growing outside the walls of the prostate gland or into nearby structures, such as the seminal vesicles or bladder.
+A prostate 3 Tesla MRI can detect if a cancer is growing outside the walls of the prostate gland.
+It can also show if the cancer is reaching nearby structures, like the seminal vesicles or bladder.
 This is a sign of possible metastatic disease.
-However, the exam cannot tell if a cancer has spread distantly into other organs outside the pelvis.[/caption]

 What is Prostate MRI?

-Prostate MRI, also known as multiparametric MRI (mpMRI), is a non-invasive imaging technique that uses magnetic fields and radio waves to create detailed images of the prostate gland.
+Prostate MRI is a non-invasive imaging technique that uses magnetic fields and radio waves to create detailed images of the prostate gland.
 It provides information about the size, shape, and location of any abnormalities in the prostate, including cancerous tumors.

 How is Prostate MRI Different from Other Imaging Techniques?

-Unlike other imaging techniques such as ultrasound or CT scans, prostate MRI provides high-resolution images of the prostate gland without the use of radiation.
+Unlike other imaging techniques such as ultrasound or CT scans, prostate 3 Tesla MRI provides high-resolution images of the prostate gland.
+Moreover, MRI does not use radiation.
 This makes it a safer option for repeated use, especially for men who need to be monitored for prostate cancer.

 Additionally, prostate MRI is more accurate in detecting and localizing prostate cancer compared to other imaging techniques.
 It can also distinguish between cancerous and non-cancerous lesions, reducing the need for unnecessary biopsies.

-Prostate MRI is a painless procedure that typically takes 30-45 minutes to complete.
+Prostate MRI is a painless procedure.
+Typically MPMRI of prostate takes 40 minutes to complete.
 The patient lies on their back on a table that slides into the MRI machine.
-The machine uses a strong magnetic field and radio waves to create images of the prostate gland.
+The machine uses a strong 3 Tesla magnetic field and radio waves to create images of the prostate gland.

 CPT Code for MRI of the Prostate

-The CPT code for prostate MRI is 72195.
+The CPT code for prostate MRI in Dubai is 72195.
 This code includes both the MRI of the prostate with and without contrast.
+The total cost of prostate parametric MRI with contrast includes the creatinine blood test.

 Who Should Get a Prostate MRI?